j0ly/FirstProject/README.md

 The task was to create a web application that has at least five different flaws from the OWASP top ten list!

 This project is done with PHP in a LAMP environment.
-Here are the installation instructions (just an example, other kind of LAMP environment will probably work too);
+Here are the installation instructions (just an example, other kind of LAMP environment will most likely work too);

 1)	Download and install VirtualBox; https://www.virtualbox.org/wiki/Downloads
 2)	Download the “64 bit PC netinst.iso” Debian image from here; https://www.debian.org/distrib/